ContestTrade: A Multi-Agent Trading System Based on Internal Contest Mechanism: Experiments

 \subsection{Main Results}

-As shown in Table~\ref{tab:strategy_comparison} and Figure~\ref{fig:main_result}, our proposed framework, \textbf{ContestTrade}, significantly outperforms all baseline models across all strategy performance metrics.
-It achieves a Cumulative Return (CR) of \textbf{52.80\%}, a Sharpe Ratio (SR) of \textbf{3.12}, and a Maximum Drawdown (MDD) of only \textbf{12.41\%}.
-Compared to other multi-agent approaches like MASS, which employs fixed-agent cooperation without competitive selection, ContestTrade demonstrates vastly superior profitability and significantly better risk-adjusted returns.
-Even against strong traditional methods like RSI\&KDJ, LSTM and PPO, ContestTrade shows substantial improvements in both return generation and risk management.
-The results clearly highlight ContestTrade's robust performance, validating the efficacy of our proposed competitive, multi-agent framework in navigating complex financial markets.
+As shown in Table~\ref{tab:strategy_comparison} and Figure~\ref{fig:main_result}, ContestTrade achieves the highest performance among the evaluated methods in this backtest, with a CR of \textbf{52.80\%}, SR of \textbf{3.12}, and MDD of \textbf{12.41\%}.
+Compared with MASS, which employs fixed-agent cooperation without competitive selection, ContestTrade obtains higher profitability and risk-adjusted returns under the same trading constraints.
+ContestTrade also exceeds PPO and RSI\&KDJ in this setting, suggesting that dynamically filtering data factors and research agents can improve both return generation and risk control.

+A closer examination across baseline categories illustrates where the gains arise.
+Traditional rule-based strategies (MACD, RSI\&KDJ) achieve modest returns (CR of 2.69\% and 8.19\%, respectively) with relatively controlled drawdowns, but their fixed rules cannot adapt to changing information quality.
+Machine learning approaches show mixed results: the standalone LGBM baseline loses money under our feature set, while LSTM achieves 8.34\% CR but with an elevated MDD of 29.56\%.
+Deep reinforcement learning methods (A2C, PPO) demonstrate stronger adaptability, with PPO reaching 15.07\% CR and the best baseline SR of 1.33.
+The multi-agent baseline MASS performs poorly in this A-share configuration, which is consistent with our motivation that unfiltered agent collaboration may amplify noisy signals.
+We emphasize that these are single-period backtest comparisons; without longer walk-forward evaluation and statistical tests, the results should be interpreted as evidence of promise rather than definitive dominance across market regimes.

-To further investigate the source of ContestTrade's superior performance, we evaluated the effectiveness of each internal contest mechanism within our framework.
-Table~\ref{tab:contest_effectiveness} presents these results, reporting the predictive power (Rank IC and ICIR) of the final trading signals or factors selected by each team's contest.
-The data demonstrates the high effectiveness of both contest mechanisms.
-The factor ranks predicted by the Data Analyst Contest achieved a strong mean Rank IC of 0.054 and an ICIR of 0.13, indicating not only high-quality factor identification but also remarkable consistency.
-Similarly, The signal ranks predicted by the Research Agent performed strongly with a Rank IC of 0.079 and ICIR of 0.18.
-Collectively, these results validate that our internal contest mechanisms are crucial drivers, effectively distilling noisy market information into valuable strategy.
+To further investigate the source of performance, Table~\ref{tab:contest_effectiveness} presents the predictive power of each internal contest.
+The Data Analyst Contest achieved a mean Rank IC of 0.054 and ICIR of 0.13, while the Researcher Contest achieved Rank IC of 0.079 and ICIR of 0.18.
+These positive values indicate that contest scores contain useful ranking information for future factor and agent utility, but their magnitudes are modest and should be viewed as directional evidence.
+The results support the design choice of performance-based filtering, while motivating future work on stronger statistical validation and market-regime analysis.